pjkarlik/PongThree/README.md

 # Pong in THREEjs

   I'm making pong / tron disc's in three js - lets see how this goes.

+  Recently updated - press the ```space bar``` to launch the ball.
+Once out of bounds it resets to your paddel.
 ##

 ## TBD More to come